Here are the courses I teach at the University of Kansas. If you have any questions contact me.

 2020 Fall, 2021 Spring

 We (with Dr. Tim Pleskac, Dr. Marsha McCartney, and Xiaohong Cai) redesign PSYC 500 (formerly, Intermediate Statistics for Psychological Research) to Introduction to Data Science.
-This course offers computational and statistical thinking, mathematical foundations, model building and software foundation, data curation, and knowledge transference, as well as a hands-on introduction to Python and Jupyter Notebook.
-This is funded by the Course Transformation Grant from KU Center for Teaching Excellence.
+This course offers computational and statistical thinking, mathematical foundations, model building and software foundation, data curation, and knowledge transference, as well as a hands-on introduction to Python and Google Colab.
+This is funded by the course transformation grant from KU center for teaching excellence.